zachnieto/neatqueueweb/docs/README.md

 The amount of time to delay the winner message showing up to prevent players from accidentally clicking.
 #### Usage: `/delaywinnervote [duration]`
 #### Arguments
-`duration`: The length of time in seconds to wait before sending the winner message.
+`duration`: (Default: 10) The length of time in seconds to wait before sending the winner message.

 ---